guillaumeblanc/ozz-animation/_documentation/toolset.md

 }
 {% endhighlight %}

-Some other command line options are available on fbx2ozz.
-One can use fbx2ozz \-\-help option to get all the details on all available options.
+Some other command line options are available.
+One can use \-\-help option to get all the details on all available options.

 > Fbx importer c++ sources and libraries (ozz_animation_fbx) are also provided to integrate their features to any application.